hypered/curiosity/README.md

 function defined in `Curiosity.Html.Misc` to cause an open web page to be automatically refreshed when working on some HTML snippet.

-The same mechanism can be used with the HSPec-based tests or the Golden tests:
+The same mechanism can be used with the HSpec-based tests or the Golden tests:

 ```
 $ ghcid --warnings --command scripts/ghci-spec.sh --test ':main'